Monday, Jan 1 at 6.25pm PST

-This particular Full Moon is known as the Full Wolf Moon.
-Cold and hungry, packs of wolves would howl through the night around Native American villages.
+This full moon is called the Full Wolf Moon.
+Cold and hungry, packs of wolves would howl through the night around native villages.
 The moon will rise at sunset, peak at midnight and set at sunrise.

 A stable partner is (usually) a priority element in what it means to feel settled.
-This full moon, as a culminating force, not only indicates a relationship or, more broadly, something regarding the integration of feminine and masculine energies, but also promises to deliver seismic understanding.
-Whatever necessary changes you don’t make will happen on their own by next month’s full moon.
-My advice: make change now rather than wait for unexpectedly powerful forces.
+This full moon, as a culminating force, not only indicates the culmination of a relationship or, more broadly, the integration of feminine and masculine energies, but also vows to deliver seismic understanding.

-The Cancer-Capricorn polarity is between the heart and the head, although this is a bit of an oversimplification.
-More accurately: Cancer sees and protects the heart as an organic and integral source of information.
-Capricorn is the uncompromising stalwart of the zodiac, holding himself to the highest of standards, so bound up in his own ideas of what should be that he rarely experiences real freedom.
-Cancer may cling fiercely to cloying comforts with sharp pincers, but she also reminds the sea goat not to live only by what is, or what appears to be.
-Capricorn, conversely, teaches self-discipline, although he would do well to be more open; Cancer could likewise better learn to employ rationalism.
+The Cancer-Capricorn polarity is – roughly – between the heart and the head.
+Cancer honors the heart as an organic and integral source of information.
+Capricorn is the uncompromising stalwart of the zodiac, holding himself to the highest of standards, so tangled in his own idea of what should be that he rarely experiences real freedom.
+Though Cancer may cling fiercely to cloying comforts, she reminds the sea goat not to live only by what is, or what appears to be.
+Capricorn, conversely, teaches the crab discipline.
+In truth, he would really benefit from being more open in his heart; Cancer could likewise benefit from employing a little rationalism.
 Too much Capricorn makes us rigid, and too much Cancer makes us wail and worry.